blooop/template_rocker/README.md

 1. Use github to use this project as a template
 2. Clone the project and run, `scripts/update_from_template.sh` and then run the `scripts/rename_project.sh` to rename the project.

-The most common question I get is is why would you need to use pixi in docker as pixi is already taking care of your environment for you.
-Unfortunately there are some packages/configuration that pixi is not able to handle yet and so one way of handling that is managing those dependencies/configuration in docker and leave the the rest up to pixi.

 If you are using pixi, look at the available tasks in pyproject.toml  If you are new to pixi follow the instructions on the pixi [website](https://prefix.dev/)

 # Github setup

-There are github workflows, for CI, codecov and automated pypi publishing in `ci.yml` and `publish.yml`.
+There are github workflows for CI, codecov and automated pypi publishing in `ci.yml` and `publish.yml`.

 ci.yml uses pixi tasks to set up the environment matrix and run the various CI tasks.
 To set up codecov on github, you need to get a `CODECOV_TOKEN` and add it to your actions secrets.